Provider API reference

 | `veriff` | `knowYourCustomer` | Hosted KYC session verdicts |

 A provider can only be created or extended for the topic names listed for its provider kind.
-DALP rejects unsupported provider-topic pairs before provisioning.
+DALP rejects unsupported provider-topic pairs before provisioning begins.
+Verify that your chosen provider kind supports the topic before you call the create endpoint.

 ## Roles [#roles]

-Compliance-provider read and operational management endpoints require one of these system roles on the active organisation:
+Compliance-provider read and operational management endpoints require one of these roles on your active organisation:

 * `admin`